sabrina-li/giphy-catalog/README.md

 ## This application is dedicated to those who has a dream to catch 'em all!

 The catalog is preloaded with my favorite pokemon, but you can add 'em all!
+Hosted here: https://sabrina-li.github.io/giphy-catalog/

 * When you click on the pokemon on the list displayed on the left, it loads the evolution chain of the pokemon in collapsible sections.